Explaining Extremism: Western Women in Daesh

 x

-Tags: Content Analysis, Foreign Fighters, ISIS, Recruitment, Social Media, Violent Jihadism
+Tags: Content Analysis, Foreign Fighters, Islamic State of Iraq and Syria (ISIS), Recruitment, Social Media, Violent Jihadism